Spanish NIE’s and Visas

 Process.
 Apply at the police station in the Spanish municipality where you live.
 The processing time depends on the station, in Barcelona about three weeks.

-It’s For: Everyone else, EU-citizens who don’t qualify as a Spanish ‘resident’ and all Non-EU citizens.
-It’s a piece of paper with the NIE written on it, valid 90 days and renewable.
+It’s For: Citizens of the EU who don’t qualify as a Spanish ‘resident’ and all non-EU citizens.
+It’s a piece of paper with the NIE written on it.
 It only allows you to do certain acts in Spain, such as hire utilities or buy property.
 It does not allow you to live or work in Spain.
 To do this you must go through the immigration process.

 Process.
 Apply at any authorized police station or a Spanish embassy.
 The processing time varies, in Barcelona about three weeks.

 Citizens of a Non-EU country must have an Immigrant Visa, called a Residence Permit, to live or work in Spain legally.
 Citizens of some countries, such as the USA, may reside in Spain for 90 days without a visa, but for any time beyond that a Visa is required.
 We assist with two types.

 It’s for people who purchase Spanish property, stock or national bonds.
 It allows you to work and there is no residency requirement.
 This means you don’t have to live or file an income tax return in Spain.